 Bread crumbs: you can either blend some stale bread in your high-speed blender or purchase some pre-made bread crumbs.

-Plant milk: pick your favourite unflavoured and unsweetened plant milk.
+Plant milk: pick your favorite unflavoured and unsweetened plant milk.
 We use soy milk here but you can substitute it with oat milk, pea protein milk, rice milk, etc. as long as they are unsweetened and unflavoured.

 Spice mix: we use garlic powder, sea salt, black pepper, thyme and rosemary.
-It's a simple mix that recalls Italian flavours.
-Feel free to change it up and add your favourite spices.
+It’s a simple mix that recalls Italian flavors.
+Feel free to change it up and add your favorite spices.

 Oil for frying: get an oil that is specifically developed for deep frying so that it can withstand high temperatures.